GetanehT/Quiz/readme.md

 ### Usage

-1.Open the index.html file:
+1.Open the in

--You can open this file directly in your web browser to start the quiz.
+You can open this file directly dex.html file: in your web browser to start the quiz.
 2.Answer the questions:
     -The first question will load automatically.
     -Click on one of the choices to select your answer.
     -Feedback will be provided, indicating whether your answer was correct or incorrect.
 3.Proceed to the next question:
      -Click the "Next" button to move to the next question.
      -Continue this process until you reach the end of the quiz.
 4.View your final score:
     -At the end of the quiz, your final score will be displayed along with the total number of questions.

-File Structure

-quiz-project/
-│
-├── asset/
-│   └── css/
-│       └── style.css   # Styling for the quiz
-│
-├── index.html          # Main HTML file
-├── about.html          # About page (optional)
-├── script.js           # JavaScript for quiz functionality
-└── README.md           # Readme file

 JavaScript Functionality
 Variables
 + questions: An array of objects where each object represents a quiz question with the properties: